 As volunteer opportunities and events in each of group or organization regularly change, we invite you to contact the groups/organizations directly.

 The Amelia Beach Ambassadors program conducts daily beach clean-ups during the busy summer season.
 Beach Ambassadors are volunteers dedicated to eliminating the litter on Amelia Island beaches to protect beach habitat and to safeguard marine life.
 Volunteers commit to adopt a section of beach and to clean-up one evening a week .

 Amelia Tree Conservancy 501(c)3 is dedicated to preserving our maritime forest canopy on Amelia Island through education and serving as a resource, promoting public engagement in conservation, and contributing to the reforestation of the Island.

 CONTACT: Lynda Bell, Executive Director

-ADDRESS: 581705 White Oak Rd
+ADDRESS: 581705 White Oak Rd Yulee, FL 32097

 TEL.: (904) 225-3200